The Lowcountry Open

 - Passing Fish to another Vessel: Passing a fish to another vessel is permitted only due to mechanical breakdown.
 Fish must be accompanied by a signed catch report and confirmed with committee boats on VHF channel 65 at time of transfer.

 - Catch and Release INSHORE: The basic inshore tournament species must be caught and released, and attested to by signature from all adult anglers present at the time of release on the Inshore Affidavit Form.
 Photographs of catch detailed below.
 Points per CnR are as follows: Redfish (10 points), Speckled Trout (20 points) and Flounder (30 Points).
 The only species exception to catch and release would be for boats participating in the Bullseye Bonus TWT (details below).
 No private ponds or private waters permitted to target or catch fish.
 Fly rods and kayaks are permitted.
 Anglers are required to hook and reel each tournament species to the boat, board fish, digitally photograph with ruler and token, and immediately release each fish at the boat.
-Adult anglers are permitted to set the hook and hand off rods (no-fight) to youth anglers, after which exchange no adult angler may touch the rod, reel or line until the leader has touched the first guide.
+Adult anglers are permitted to set the hook and hand off rods no longer than 50% of retrieve to youth anglers, after which exchange no adult angler may touch the rod, reel or line until the leader has touched the first guide.
 If no leader tied to mainline, an official catch and release is achieved through release rules above.
 (See purse payouts and deferment rules below)

 - Tie Breaker: In the event of a tie for any tournament species weighed or caught and released, the first weighed fish of its species or earliest Catch and Release Affidavit returned to the weigh-station will be the winner.
 Weigh-station time limitations strictly enforced (above).

 - Protests & Polygraph: Protests require a $500 nonrefundable protest fee, and must be submitted within one hour after the published closing time of weigh-stations.
 Tournament officials reserve the right to request a polygraph test of any and all winning teams or anglers.
+Protested payouts will be deferred until a resolution is determined.

 - Responsible Seamanship: Boat captains, crews, anglers and any other members on a vessel enter this tournament at their own risk.
 Captains, crews, and anglers must make their own judgments whether to fish under the prevailing weather conditions based on the size and seaworthiness of their boat, their Seamanship skills and any other relevant factors known.